About Family Coaching

 Lead Coach—Our lead coaches are our most experienced.
 Each has a minimum of 15 years of coaching experience in families and organizations.
 They are responsible for facilitating meaningful conversations, teaching the relevant communication tools at the right time, and ensuring the overall success of the family experience.

-Listening Coach—Our listening coaches are expert listeners.
+Senior Family Coach--Our Senior Family Coaches are expert listeners.
 They are trained to listen for what is being said as well as what is not being said, when to explore a particular topic further, and to ensure that the important topics are brought to the surface during family meetings.
-A primary role for the listening coach is to establish an atmosphere of safety and trust.
+A primary role for the Senior Family Coach is to establish an atmosphere of safety and trust.